aseriousbiz/abbot-cli/README.md

 A CLI (Command Line Interface) for editing Abbot skills in a local directory.

+## Installation

+At the moment, installation is very manual.

+1. Visit our [Releases page](https://github.com/aseriousbiz/abbot-cli/releases) and click on the latest release.
+2. Grab the zip file that corresponds to your platform.
+3. Unzip the file into a directory on your computer.
+4. If that directory is not in your `PATH`, add it to your `PATH`.

 ## Usage

 The first step is to set up an Abbot Skills folder.
 This is just a folder with some metadata created using the CLI.
 This folder will contain a folder for each skill that you're working on.